 Students’ oral expression and communication skills play an important role in their success in counseling psychology training programs.
 Therefore, the counseling psychology program faculty requires that all non-native English speaking applicants (international or domestic applicants) demonstrate their English proficiency by following the guidelines listed below before their applications are reviewed by the admissions committee.

 (1) Following are the acceptable means of verifying English proficiency for purposes of admitting international students to the CPSY MS or Ph.D. program.
 These guidelines also apply to U.S. citizens and permanent residents who are not native speakers of English.

 Specifically, see KU’s policy on English Proficiency Requirements for International Students:

-(2) Skype interviews or interviews through other on-line media will be required if the applicant is unable to appear for an in-person interview in the admission process
+(2) Zoom interviews or interviews through other on-line media will be required if the applicant is unable to appear for an in-person interview in the admission process.

 Review of Graduate Status